Pi

 that of Archimedes: "Give me a point and I will move the

 earth!"
 Is there such a point?
 Such fulcrum?
-Think golden proportion.
+Is it a fixed point

 Now that we